jgmalcolm/jgmalcolm.github.io/z80/index.md

 - [Simulated 16-bit Addition](intermediate/simu.htm) - A faster method of
   adding `a` to `hl`.
 In time crunch areas, this beats conventional methods.
 - [Random Numbers](intermediate/rand.htm) - Need a random number?
 This is the place for you!
-Take your pick of several different routines, all designed to give you a different number each time.
+Take your pick of different routines, all designed to give you a different number each time.
 - [TI's ROM Calls](intermediate/romc.htm) - Why draw up your own routine when TI's already got a ton.
 Use their calls for printing text, checking